 12. Add Etsy listings for your services.

-When I first started my design business two years ago, I listed my services on Etsy, which is also what I used to invoice my clients.
-Now, I use and prefer invoicing software, like Freshbooks, but if you’re just getting started in a service-based business, Etsy can be a great way to attract new clients.
+When I worked as a designer back in the day, I listed my services on Etsy, which is also what I used to invoice my clients.
+Now, I use and prefer invoicing software like Freshbooks, but if you’re just getting started in a service-based business, Etsy can be a great way to attract new clients.
 Etsy is a huge online marketplace full of potential clients who might be searching for your services.
 Talk about free marketing!

 In my case, I did have several clients who found and hired me through Etsy, so I know it has potential!